-Spring onions are wonderful on the grill.
-The real fire heat turns the onions sweet and a bit creamy.
-They add lots of flavor to dishes featuring roast meats — particularly a nice grilled steak or juicy grilled chicken — or as part of a grilled vegetable platter.
-A classic choice is to serve some tomato-pepper-almond romesco sauce with these, but homemade aioli is a good choice, too.
+The heat of a grill turns spring onions sweet and a bit creamy.
+Grilled onions add flavor to dishes featuring roast meats — particularly a nice grilled steak or juicy grilled chicken — or as part of a grilled vegetable platter.
+For a classic combo, serve some tomato-pepper-almond Romesco sauce with these; homemade aioli makes a good choice, too.

-This recipe is as much a method (a very simple one!) as it is a recipe.
+This recipe is as much a method (and a simple one) as it is a recipe.
 Grill up as many onions as you need to feed the people around your table.
 Some people will like one alongside their steak or piece of chicken, and others will want a plate piled high with grilled spring onions.
 Only you know your diners — buy spring onions and grill them accordingly.